Kuatsu/express-mysql-ts-boilerplate/README.md

 * Completely using the new JavaScript standard ESModules 🥳
 * Uses Docker to easily and securely deploy the application to new systems 🐳
 * MySQL (MariaDB) as a relational database management system using [mysql2/promise](https://github.com/sidorares/node-mysql2) 💽
+* JSON Web Tokens for secure authentification of API consumers 🔒
 * Thorough API validation using [Joi](https://joi.dev/) 🔍
 * HTTP header security using the popular middleware [helmet](https://github.com/helmetjs/helmet) 🪖
 * Linting and preconfigured style guides using ESLint the great plugin from [Airbnb](https://github.com/airbnb/javascript) ✅
 * [Husky](https://github.com/typicode/husky) hook to lint commit messages using [conventional-commit rules](https://github.com/conventional-changelog/commitlint) 🥸
 * Scalable and easy-to-understand Controller, Service, Model layer architecture 📈
+* Manual Dependency Injection for easy unit testing with no complex mocking 💉
 * Completely open-source using the [MIT license](https://github.com/Kuatsu/react-native-expo-ts-boilerplate/blob/master/LICENSE)! ✨

 ## Getting started